14 charts that show how the economy is performing in Wisconsin

 Most Popular

-A 42-year-old La Crosse man whose bail hearing was punctuated by profanities and racial epithets faces multiple charges after police were call…
+Police have identified the name of the child who died Feb.
+11 in the town of Medary.

-The La Crosse Sheriff’s Office is investigating the suspicious death of a child in the town of Medary.
+A normally sleepy election, the 2023 race for Wisconsin Supreme Court could have huge consequences in the battleground state.
+Experts predict …

 La Crosse police have arrested a 28-year-old St. Paul man who was wanted by both federal and local authorities.